How to make cold brew coffee at home: an easy step-by-step guide

 Drip method (Oji or Shizuku coffee makers)

-This method works by dropping the water little by little over the ground coffee.
-It is ideal for a clean brew, with floral notes, light body and a silky texture.
+This method involves allowing the water to drip slowly over the ground coffee.
+It is ideal for producing a clean brew with floral notes, a light body and a silky texture.

 Recommended ratio: